um-acs/acs_docs/docs/clusters/general-usage/2-guidelines.rst

-Software Modules and Environment Management:
+Software Modules and Environment Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Pegasus and Triton use the **Environment Modules** system to load available software.
 Use ``module avail`` to see available software and ``module load <name>`` to activate it.